You are currently viewing Finding Strength in Sisterhood: My Journey from Survivor to Advocate

 I began my speech.
 It was completely different than when I had read it in front of the gala committee.
 I felt connected to every word.
 My body mentally, emotionally, and physically declared every part of this story mine.
 I was able to stand in front of everyone and say out loud, “This happened to me.”
 This time, however, I was able to say it without guilt and self-blame.
 I owned my story and every single piece of heartbreak I endured to become a survivor.
 At the end of my speech, I received a standing ovation.
 It felt incredible to be amongst people who lifted me up when I had blamed myself for so long.

-I distinctly remember a man approaching me afterward and asking me what men can do to help.
+I distinctly remember a man approaching me afterward and asking me what men could do to help.
 I was completely taken aback by his question.
 It was usually other women who talked about prevention and support.
 Yet here was a man, wanting to hold his own gender accountable for their actions.
 The moment men joined the domestic abuse and sexual assault conversation, the platform forever changed.
 I told him the most important thing men can do is believe us.
-Hear what we are saying and don’t ask us what we were wearing, if we were drinking or if we made a situation worse by saying or doing something.
+Hear what we are saying and don’t ask us what we were wearing, whether we were drinking, or if we made a situation worse by saying or doing something.
 Believe us and understand our intrinsic worth.
 No human deserves to have their body violated sexually or physically.
 A short skirt or a wink is not a “yes.”
 A “yes” is a “yes.”
 Calling a partner out for their behavior does not deserve retaliation through a choke or a punch.
 It is our right to have opinions and refuse.

 The second thing I told him was that men should hold other men accountable.
 If you see or hear about physical, mental, emotional, or sexual abuse, call other men out on it.
 Don’t make excuses for them.
 Don’t minimize what happened by saying it was out of character or something that happened in the heat of the moment.
 That “moment” of being out of character or “emotionally charged” forever changed their victim’s life.
 The catastrophic consequences of their actions cannot be explained away.
 We need to take a united stand that this behavior is not acceptable.